 Saving 42% in RDS instances by Reserving Capacity - $16,240 yearly

-Cost savings is a pretty important part of working with AWS, knowing your business plan helps you to plan in advance and take advantage of the reserve instances plan from AWS, In a previous post we were discussing the power of reserved instances for compute services and this case is not different, we will see an example on how a commitment can help to reduce your database expenses.
+Cost savings is a pretty important part of working with AWS.
+Knowing your business plan helps you plan in advance and take advantage of the reserved instances plan from AWS.
+In a previous post, we discussed the power of reserved instances for compute services, and this case is no different.
+We will see an example of how a commitment can help to reduce your database expenses.

-Although this is not the only way to reduce database costs it is a quick and efective way to achieve it, in a few steps you will be able to set it and the next day it will be running.
-To reserve your instances go to RDS > Reserved Instances > Purchase Reserverd DB Instance.
+Although this is not the only way to reduce database costs, it is a quick and effective way to achieve it.
+In a few steps, you will be able to set it up, and it will be running the next day.
+To reserve your instances, go to RDS > Reserved Instances > Purchase Reserved DB Instance.
 This is an example of how the reserved instances look after purchase:

-AWS Will ask how much capacity do you need, this capacity is attached to the instance type, for example adquiring reserved capacity for db.c6gd intances will not work if you have db.r5 instances or if you migrate from an instance type to another. e.g. moving from compute optimized to memory optimized.
-So pay close attention to what you are selecting here.
+AWS will ask how much capacity you need.
+This capacity is tied to the instance type.
+For example, acquiring reserved capacity for db.c6gd instances will not work if you have db.r5 instances or if you migrate from one instance type to another, e.g., moving from compute optimized to memory optimized.
+So, pay close attention to what you are selecting here.

-When filling the purchase they usually ask to select the total vCPUs that you need from certain instance. for instance, if you have a db.r5.8xlarge (32vCPU) already running you can get 16 x db.r5.large (2vCPU).
-In case you downgrade your instance to a db.r5.4xlarge (16vCPU) and deploy an additional read replica db.r5.4xlarge (16vCPU) you will be covered by the same reserved instance purchase.
+When filling out the purchase form, they usually ask you to select the total vCPUs that you need from a certain instance.
+For instance, if you have a db.r5.8xlarge (32vCPU) already running, you can get 16 x db.r5.large (2vCPU).
+In case you downgrade your instance to a db.r5.4xlarge (16vCPU) and deploy an additional read replica db.r5.4xlarge (16vCPU), you will be covered by the same reserved instance purchase.

 Model | Core Count | vCPU | Memory (GiB) | Storage | Dedicated EBS Bandwidth (Mbps) | Networking Performance (Gbps) |